Ibaslogic/Ibaslogic/src/contents/series/2020-08-09-deploy-gatsby-to-netlify/deploy-gatsby-to-netlify.md

 Instead of using the name given to you by netlify, you can change it to something that you can easily read.
 To do that, Head over to the **Settings** tab and click on the **Change site name** button to specify a name.
 In my case, **ibaslogic-site**.

 Make sure you save your changes and visit your new URL.
-Here, I’ll visit my site at https://ibaslogic-site.netlify.com/.
+Here, I’ll visit my site at [ibaslogic-site.netlify.com](https://ibaslogic-site.netlify.com/ "Netlify site").

 ## Continuous Deployment